asHumanoids/2026Spring/README.md

-# 2026Spring
+# 2026Spring: A Crash Course on Humanoid Robots

 *Notes*: Humanoid Robotics remains a new field of research to me and my research group.
 My sincere apologies if any of the contents covered here may appear to be different from the way you approach this subject.
 Nevertheless, both me and my team are trying our best to go through the literature and assmeble the state-of-the-art practice in this field and present it to you.
 Feel free to contact me for any feedback or discussion.
 All is welcome.
-We are also learning while teaching.
+We are also learning while teaching. *The first half semester of this course was delivered by Prof. Yoshihiro Nakamura at MBZUAI*.

+- **Instructor**:
+    - Prof. Chaoyang Song (Chaoyang.Song@mbzuai.ac.ae)
+- **Teaching Assistants**:
+    - Haoran Sun (Haoran.Sun@mbzuai.ac.ae)
+    - Zishang Zhang (Zishang.Zhang@mbzuai.ac.ae)
+    - Guangyi Huang (Guangyi.Huang@mbzuai.ac.ae)
+- **Acknowledgement**:
+    - Prof. Fang Wan (wanf@sustech.edu.cn)
+    - Tianyu Wu

-The closest research in my lab to some of the key technologies also used in humanoids are listed at the end of the page for your reference. *The asMagic app is used for asRoBallet, asOverDog, and asMagiClaw as the unified perceptual system and interaction interface.
-You can find a 3D preview of all robots in the asMagic app.*
+**Refer to the end of the page**: The closest research in my lab can be related to some of the key technologies also used in humanoids, which are listed at the end of the page for your reference. *The asMagic app is used for asRoBallet, asOverDog, and asMagiClaw as the unified perceptual system and interaction interface.
+You can find a 3D preview of these robots in the asMagic app.*

-## Week 00 6-Week Course Outline for Advanced Humanoids
+## Course Outline

-This 6-week module aims to provide you with a hands-on practice of humanoid robots in modern simulators, supported by a series of literature review of recent development in this emerging field.
-There are three classes each week, one assignment, and one final project.
+This course aims to provide you with a hands-on practice of humanoid robots in modern simulators, supported by a series of literature review of recent development in this emerging field, scheduled with three classes each week, one assignment, and one final project.

 Core literatures related to this course are as the following:
 - Humanoid Locomotion and Manipulation: Current Progress and Challenges in Control, Planning, and Learning by Zhaoyuan Gu, Junheng Li, Wenlan Shen, Wenhao Yu, Zhaoming Xie, Stephen McCrory, Xianyi Cheng, Abdulaziz Shamsah, Robert Griffin, C. Karen Liu, Abderrahmane Kheddar, Xue Bin Peng, Yuke Zhu, Guanya Shi, Quan Nguyen, Gordon Cheng, Huijun Gao, Ye Zhao